jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 ###### Reference to Other Out Parameters

 An object reference to a procedure can only be a reference to the procedure’s return value.
-If you want to reference other out paramters, you have to reference them explicitly.
+If you want to reference other out parameters, you have to reference them explicitly.

 ![](images/Symbol%20Language%20(2004).291.jpeg)